scotws/265SXB-Guide/monitor.md

 (end of text) being saved; a ENTER is still required to terminate the input.
 A single ESC will produce whitespace to the screen while testing in the Mensch Monitor and requires a second ESC to terminate.
-Terminating input with ESC will store everything up to, but not including the ESC ASCII character in the buffer, will set the carry flag, and will store 00 in the A register.
-Also, neither a carriage return (CR) nor the terminating zero are saved.
+Terminating input with ESC will store everything up to, but not including, the ESC ASCII character in the buffer, will set the carry flag, and will store 00 in the A register.
+However, neither a carriage return (CR) nor the terminating zero are saved.

 **GET_BYTE_FROM_PC** ("get byte from input buffer", 00:E033, main code at 00:FBF9) - Returns a character from the input buffer.
 This routine must be